Ruanvans/Ruanvans/README.md

 ### Hi there 👋

+🔭 I’m currently working on building a knowledge management system with NLP and Computer Vision functionality.
+🌱 I’m currently learning AWS and MLOps
+📫 How to reach me: ...

 <!--
 **Ruanvans/Ruanvans** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.